Writing error checklist

 phrase "writing across the curriculum" to describe the commitment of the entire faculty to

-Student papers in my classes will be graded on writing technique and grammar as well as
+Student papers in my classes will be graded on writing technique, grammar, and content.

 a chance to improve your ability to express yourself clearly and effectively.